testillano/h2agent/README.md

   Server API version; defaults to empty.

 [-w|--worker-threads <threads>]
-  Number of worker threads; defaults to -1 which means 'dynamically created'.
+  Number of worker threads; defaults to a mimimum of 2 threads except if hardware concurrency permits a greater margin taking into account other process threads.
-  For high loads, a queue of pre-initialized threads could improve performance and its pool size corresponds quite a lot with the client concurrent streams.
+  Normally, 1 thread should be enough even for complex logic provisioned.

 [-t|--server-threads <threads>]
   Number of nghttp2 server threads; defaults to 1 (1 connection).